davecore82/davecore82.github.io/_posts/2021-4-2-How-to-use-the-CIS-Compliance-Tools-from-Canonical-on-Ubuntu-Pro-18.04.md

 title: How to use the CIS Compliance Tools from Canonical on Ubuntu Pro 18.04
 ---

+**UPDATE 2021-04-20: Manually running the CIS scripts as described in that “Configure and run CIS Benchmark rule” section will have some challenges in cloud VMs.
+For example in Azure there are some problems with udf being disabled because some Azure integrations require it.
+Other issues can include not having various separate partitions, setting up a firewall and configuring SSH with a few more settings.
+Users will want to review each of the failures for their use case and decide which ones they can further fix.**

 Here’s a quick guide on how to use the CIS beta feature to enable the CIS compliance tools from Canonical on Ubuntu Pro 18.04.

 Ubuntu Pro on  [AWS](https://ubuntu.com/aws/pro)  and  [Azure](https://ubuntu.com/azure/pro)  (and now on  [Google Cloud](https://ubuntu.com/gcp/pro)  too!) comes with the Ubuntu Advantage client that allows users to enable features of  [Ubuntu Advantage](https://ubuntu.com/advantage).